-- - Products that have significant inventory levels with low turnover rates and whose selling prices are indexed to the Lumber Market, such as treated lumber, which comprises almost twenty-five percent of our total sales.
+- Products that have significant inventory levels with low turnover rates and whose selling prices are indexed to the Lumber Market, such as treated lumber, which comprises almost twenty-five percent of our total sales.
 In other words, the longer the period of time these products remain in inventory, the greater the exposure to changes in the price of lumber.
 This exposure is less significant with remanufactured lumber, trusses sold to the manufactured housing market and other similar products, due to the higher rate of inventory turnover.
-We attempt to mitigate this risk through certain vendor supply programs.
-(See "Risk Factors - Seasonality and weather conditions could adversely affect us.")
+We attempt to mitigate the risk associated with treated lumber through vendor consignment inventory programs.
+(See "Risk Factors Seasonality and weather conditions could adversely affect us.") - Products with fixed selling prices sold under long-term supply arrangements, particularly those involving multi-family construction projects.
+We attempt to mitigate this risk through our purchasing practices.